techidaily/site-facebook/source/_posts/facebooks-trust-dilemmas-a-close-look-at-the-top-5-user-disappointments.md

 ## 1\.
 Facebook Beacon Tracking

  Facebook Beacon was launched to show targeted ads to users from third-party websites.
 It also encouraged people to share their activities with friends as well.
-Facebook Beacon saved the data of users' spending habits to[show targeted ads on Facebook](http://www.makeuseof.com/why-are-you-seeing-certain-ads-on-facebook/) —nothing different from what happens now.
+Facebook Beacon saved the data of users' spending habits to [show targeted ads on Facebook](http://www.makeuseof.com/why-are-you-seeing-certain-ads-on-facebook/) —nothing different from what happens now.

  However, the feature soon became controversial.
 Users reported it to be invading their personal life a little too much.
 The main issue with the feature was that there was no option to stop this data from being shared with your friends.
 People soon caught up with this significant breach of personal consent.